gohugoio/hugoDocs/content/en/configuration/pagination.md

 path
 : (`string`) The segment of each pager URL indicating that the target page is a pager.
 Default is `page`.

-With multilingual sites you can define the pagination behavior for each language:
+With multilingual projects you can define the pagination behavior for each language:

 {{< code-toggle file=hugo >}}
 [languages.en]